 - The UE and MME-ground needs to manage the multiple satellite-specific NAS keys and NAS COUNTs.

-- The MME-onboard needs to provide the UE an indicator, indicating that the separate NAS keys are implemented, together with the monitoring list.
+- If the proposed mechanism is optionally supported, the MME-onboard needs to provide the UE an indicator, indicating that the separate NAS keys are implemented, together with the monitoring list.

-Editor’s Note: evaluations for the indicator is FFS.

 - The MME-ground needs to provide updated KASME to all MME-onboards in the S&F Monitoring List.